Gender Equality Officer

 The aim of the Max Planck Society (MPG) is to implement the equality and equal treatment requirement established in the German Basic Law.

 “Men and women are equal.
 The state promotes the effective implementation of equal rights for women and men and works to eliminate existing disadvantages.”

 Basic Law of the Federal Republic of Germany, §3, para.
 2

-For this purpose, the MPG has set internal goal agreements to promote gender equality by promoting women in general and young female scientists in particular.
-An extensive offering for the sustainable implementation of a family-conscious and career-oriented personnel policy supports the achievement of these goals.
+For this purpose, the MPG has set internal goal agreements to enhance gender equality by promoting women in general and young female scientists in particular.

 Gender Equality at the MPI for Immunobiology and Epigenetics

 Here at the Max Planck Institute (MPI) for Immunobiology and Epigenetics, we are committed to equal opportunities for all employees of the institute and as Gender Equality Officers, we offer comprehensive support and information on.

 Our goal is to implement a sustainable family-conscious human resource policy for career development.
 In cooperation with the Gender Equality Officers, the institute has already achieved a great deal in recent years.
 We are proud to have a separate laboratory space at the institute which allows pregnant and breastfeeding women to carry out their laboratory work in a safe environment.
 For employees with children, we offer working and retreat facilities such as a breastfeeding room and a with-child-room.
 The nursery “Kleine Forscher - Little Scientists” offers all-day childcare for children from 0 to 6 years for our employees and is located in the immediate vicinity of the institute.